 Make the Butterfly’s Wings Move from I Heart Crafty Things.
 Use an electrically charged balloon to raise and lower the wings.

 Jumping Goop!
 Static Electricity Demonstration: Kids will make a mixture of cornstarch and water “jump” from the spoon through the power of positive and negative electrical charges.
 Then try it again with oil and see why water is easily charged.

 Circuits and Current Electricity

 Build a Circuit – It’s so easy to build a complete circuit, and kids will love it.
 Find out which materials conduct electricity.
 Demonstrate how a switch works too.

 Build Play Dough Circuits from Science Sparks.
-Did you know that play dough could conduct electricity?
-It’s the salt content.
-How cool is this!
+Did you know that play dough can conduct electricity?
+It’s the salt content that enables it to do so.
+How cool is that!

 What Conducts Electricity? from Carrots are Orange.
 Test different materials to see if they conduct a charge in this electricity science experiment.

 Build an Electromagnet – Use copper wire and a battery to turn a nail into a magnet.
 Everyone should try this at least once!
 Kids will be impressed that they can turn the magnet on and off.

 Build a Homopolar Motor – This simple motor really spins.
 The post has an idea for making it into an optical illusion.

 Build a Simple Electromagnetic “Train” – pictured below.
 This is a pretty neat contraption!
 Build a train engine out of a battery and some neodymium magnets.
 Makes a great science fair project.